skarlekar/gdrive_uploader/README.md

     API_KEY=your_google_api_key
     ```
 3. Replace `your_google_client_id`, `your_google_client_secret`, and `your_google_api_key` with the values obtained from the Google Console.

+Note: Never commit your actual .env file with real credentials to the repository.

 ## Installation
 1. Clone the repository: